yfming93/FMListPlaceholder/README.md

 ### 0x001 Different From Other Similar：

 - Placeholders are not displayed at first time while you enter the list.
-The logic is processed when the list is refreshed again after the network request is completed.
+The logic is processed when the list is refreshed again after network request is completed.
 - Simple, efficient and practical, one line code can be integrated;
 - Provide a more comprehensive and highly customized effect.
 - The default effect can be replaced with one line code.
 Set your own global default effects.
 You can also customize the effect again in a special list.